ng-Classic/ng-classic/aio/content/guide/browser-support.md

 ## Polyfills

-Angular Classicis built on the latest standards of the web platform.
+Angular Classic is built on the latest standards of the web platform.
 Targeting such a wide range of browsers is challenging because they do not support all features of modern browsers.
 You compensate by loading polyfill scripts \("polyfills"\) for the browsers that you must support.
 See instructions on how to include polyfills into your project below.

 <div class="alert is-important">

-The suggested polyfills are the ones that run full Angular Classicapplications.
+The suggested polyfills are the ones that run full Angular Classic applications.
 You might need additional polyfills to support features not covered by this list.

 </div>